Define dementia. What is it?

 4.Try some improvisation.
 Improvisation is all about living in the present moment, which is a very safe place for someone with memory loss.
 Thinking about the past is a bit sad for them when they realize they cannot remember much about it.
 Similarly, thinking about the future may intensify anxiety because they do not know how life will be then.
 The present time is, therefore, a very safe place to be for dementia patients.

 5.Brain-training computer games.
-A study carried out by studying 2800 individuals showed that it was possible for brain games to delay dementia by a decade.
-The participants who were 65 years old on average, who played games to boost brain processing were 29% less likely to get dementia in the next ten years.
+A clinical trial carried out by studying 2800 individuals showed that it was possible for brain games to delay dementia by a decade.
+The participants who were 65 years old on average, who played games to boost brain processing were 29% less likely to get dementia (reduced dementia risks) in the next ten years.
+Even with patients with ongoing dementia or alzheimer’s, brain training games have been shown to increase their cognitive skills.

 8.Give chair exercises a try.
 Face the individual and have smooth and rhythmic music playing.
 Although any music with positive vibes is great, you may consider playing music from their era.
 Please consider their music preference during the selection.
 Create a routine that is easy to follow.
 You can begin with 20 minutes and proceed to 45 minutes or as tolerated.
 Have breaks in between.
 Handheld props strengthen hands and give a stimulating visual to follow the leader.